SecretRichardDev/E-commerce-Django/analysis.md

  4- add urls

-today
+to do for every day
  - update pagingtions  --- True
  - add slug ---- True
  - add debug toboler --- True

- - using api in this product
+ - using api in app product  --- True